-A Corporate tax rate of 25% will be applied to income generated by the AP.
+The AP will be exempt from corporate tax.
 The corporation will file T2 corporate tax returns and will register for HST/GST.
 HST/GST will apply to third-party costs.
 Pharmaceuticals are zero-rated, thus exempt and U of T provision of services are exempt.